 Also, for marketers and editors, preview of the content is no longer handled in the CMS itself, but on each related API project.
 Without getting lost in technical discussions, other disadvantages include missing tree structure / hierarchy, URL handling, landing page building, and more you can read about at the Webagility blog.

-Offerings from vendors vary, and having an API is not sufficient on its own to properly qualify as a decoupled CMS.
-A high quality decoupled CMS should prioritise the management of structured content over building pages, support rich media handling, and include APIs with support for a wide range of programming languages.
+Offerings from vendors vary, and having an API is not sufficient on its own to properly qualify as a hybrid CMS.
+A high quality hybrid CMS should prioritise the management of structured content over building pages, support rich media handling, and include APIs with support for a wide range of programming languages.

 Still confused?
 Maybe this simplified flowchart can help you navigate the unfamiliar terrain: